FlowFuse/website/src/blog/2023/06/node-explained-split.md

 #### Regrouping elements

-When a large number of elements need regrouping, the split node can also group on a size more manageble.
+When a large number of elements need regrouping, the split node can be used to chunk the data.
 For example, some API's will only let you update 20 records at the time.
-If you have more input, splitting is sub-groups will give you messages with at most a certain amount of messages.
-This is done by setting `Fixed lenght of` to the maximum size of the sub-group.
-Say the payload to split is `[1, 2, 3, 4, 5]` with a `Fixed lenght of` set to 2.
+If you have more input, splitting its sub-groups will divide it into multiple messages.
+This is done by setting
+`Fixed length of` to the maximum size of the sub-group.
+Say the payload to split is `[1, 2, 3, 4, 5]` with a `Fixed length of` set to 2.
 This will send 3
 messages: `[1, 2]`, `[3, 4]`, and `[5]`.

 ![Regroup an Array with Split](./images/split-node-regroup.png)